Del Valle ISD adding new high school as growth continues

 “With that comes population and growth, but there is a balance,” said Tielle.
 “There are some areas that are still affordable and some areas where prices are mirroring Austin.”

-Fuentes says the district has to stay one step ahead with so many people moving to the area.
+Fuentes said the district has to stay one step ahead with so many people moving to the area.

-“I am super excited to see a second high school facility,” said Feuntes.
+“I am super excited to see a second high school facility,” said Fuentes.
 “It has been a long time coming.”